Spring is in the air and my gluten free carrot cake cupcakes are perfect for Easter!

 - The cream cheese frosting is the perfect finishing touch and works really well with the flavors going on in the cupcakes.

-You’ll start by whisking together the flour, baking powder, baking soda, pumpkin pie spice, and salt.
-Then, in a separate bowl, mix the brown sugar, yogurt, oil, egg replacer, and vanilla.
-Then, gently stir in your shredded carrots.
-I’ll admit, I cheat and buy pre-shredded carrots when I see them 🙂 you may end up with larger pieces that way (as seen in my photos) but really, it’s all the same!
+Gently stir your shredded carrots into your batter.
+I’ll admit, sometimes I cheat and buy pre-shredded carrots when I see them 🙂 you may end up with larger pieces that way (as seen in my photos) but really, it’s all the same!
+You can also use a food processor to quickly and easily shred up your carrots.

 Then you stir the dry ingredients into the wet ingredients, mix it all up, and start filling your cupcake liners!
 You will want to bake these on 350ºF for 16-20 minutes.
 Make sure the cupcakes have cooled completely before frosting.